BardenB/cv-plot/README.md

 Assume MIT license for now, clarification and changes may come in the future if necessary.

-#### Known limitations
+#### Known Limitations
-- Currently, stacking plots is not an option right now.
-I will work on that because it is an important function of comparisons in CV.
+- Files must be in this directory to work, due to the nature of the temp file system I have set up.
+Sorry.
+- Currently, when stacking plots, the color is automatically updated to rotate through the rainbow, plus black.
+I will change that feature to be customizable IFF people ask.
 - Running the same input file will automatically overwrite any plots and data output files that may generate.
 I will work on a way to update that such that a number or something is added to the end of the file to prevent overwriting.
 This is not high priority.
 Just rename if you need to run multiple times.